xavi101/EmpInnUPF/yourBusiness/README.md

 :nine:  Who is the end user?
 (Customer Profile)

-:ten: Can you explain the Customer Research done with your start-up?
+:keycap_ten: Can you explain the Customer Research done with your start-up?

 ----